Computer Networking Technology - Associate in Applied Science (AAS) (4590)

 - Windows and Linux Server administration

 You also will have the opportunity to take elective courses to learn about specialized topics.
-These include Cisco routing and switching, Voice over Internet Protocol (VoIP), wireless networking administration and virtualization and cloud computing.
-Coursework in oral and written communication skills is also included in order to provide these essential skills to needed to excel in today's workplace environment.
+These include Cisco routing and switching, ethical hacking and incident response, wireless administration and virtualization and cloud computing.
+Coursework in oral and written communication skills are also included in order to provide these essential skills to needed to excel in today's workplace environment.

 After graduating from our program, you’ll be able to:

-- Utilize security tools and common best practices to design a secure network architecture
+- Describe common legal, ethical and business requirements for securing information; utilize security tools and common best practices to implement a secure network architecture

 Yes!
 Our associate degree programs are designed to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.